aswinks123/RHCSA-Certification-Hands-on/USER_MANAGEMENT/Task-1/README.md

 ## Learning:

-To maually set the userID : -u
+To manually set the userID : -u

 To create home directory for user: -m